mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/03-provider.md

 })
 ```

 This example shows how to provide a reference to the singleton instance of [Prisma](https://www.prisma.io/), a well-known TypeScript ORM.
 Note that a provider is very similar to a function but does not need the definition of input and output types.
-This is because they will not concur to the definition of a function and to the generation of a specification, but only at the implementation level.
+This is because they do not contribute to the definition of a function or the generation of a specification, but only to the implementation.

-A provider may simply provide a resource that it can create from scratch, or very often it may need some **contextual input**.
+A provider may simply provide a resource that it can create from scratch, but it often requires some **contextual input**.
 These inputs are not to be confused with those of a function, which come directly from its invocation, but are inputs that the runtime and the module must construct for each invocation.
 They generally represent data relating to the context of the call, such as the identity of the caller, or data relating to the execution context, such as additonal details about the runtime environment.

 A provider may declare these inputs freely, specifying them as parameters of the body function.
 It will then be the responsibility of the module and the runtime to provide all the data required by all providers.